FSghe/OSproject/README.md

 # OSproject
-This is the repazitory for our OS project.
+This is the repository for our OS project.
 * Razieh Kouchakzadeh
 * Fatemeh Saghaie